pranavmangal/obsidian-single-file-daily-notes/README.md

 The in-built daily notes system in Obsidian is pretty decent, however it works by creating a separate file for each note.
 There are plugins to better manage these notes and display them in different views, but they still don't change the underlying file structure.

-I didn't want hundreds of files in my vault dedicated to these daily notes, especially when they were quite small individually, which is why this plugin was created.
+I didn't want hundreds of files in my vault dedicated to these daily notes, especially when they were quite small individually, which is why I created this plugin.

+If you prefer writing longer and detailed daily notes, and wish to use the rest of Obsidian's plugin ecosystem that extends the built-in plugin, then this plugin might not be the best option for you.